Calm1403/School-Notes/README.md

 These are school notes; information pertinent to the modules for HNC computing science.

-Please note that this is changing constantly, that I'm open minded about the state of the repository and that I'm personally, currently in the process of migrating my written notes over to this repository.
+Please note that this repo is changing constantly, that I'm open minded about the state of the repository and that I'm personally, currently in the process of migrating my written notes over to this repository.